danielrcollins1/OED-Expanded/OED-Expanded.md

 Clubbing traps are concealed within the architectural elements of the structure.

-**Ball Trap: **Countless steel balls drop to the floor, the sound of which triggers a check for nearby monsters.
+**Ball Trap**:Countless steel balls drop to the floor, the sound of which triggers a check for nearby monsters.
 Anyone moving through the area must save vs. stone or fall and be stunned for 1d3 rounds.
 It takes 1d6 rounds for the balls to dissipate, ending the effect

-**Royal Statue: **A statue of a king or other nobility swings at the character with its scepter, attacking as a 6 HD monster for 2d6 damage
+**Royal Statue**:A statue of a king or other nobility swings at the character with its scepter, attacking as a 6 HD monster for 2d6 damage

-**Block, Swinging: **A large stone block swings down from the ceiling in an arc that effect a 20 foot-long area, those in the area suffer 4d6 damage and can save vs. stone for half
+**Block, Swinging**:A large stone block swings down from the ceiling in an arc that effect a 20 foot-long area, those in the area suffer 4d6 damage and can save vs. stone for half

-**Block, Falling: **A large stone block falls from ceiling in 5×10 foot area causing 6d6 damage, those caught can make a save vs. stone for half
+**Block, Falling**:A large stone block falls from ceiling in 5×10 foot area causing 6d6 damage, those caught can make a save vs. stone for half

-**Block, Falling, Spiked: **A large spiked stone block falls from ceiling in 5×10 foot area causing 10d6 damage, those caught can make a save vs. stone for half
+**Block, Falling, Spiked**:A large spiked stone block falls from ceiling in 5×10 foot area causing 10d6 damage, those caught can make a save vs. stone for half

-**Block, Falling, Spiked, Poison: **A large spiked stone block falls from ceiling in 5×10 foot area causing 10d6 damage, those caught can save vs. stone for half.
+**Block, Falling, Spiked, Poison**:A large spiked stone block falls from ceiling in 5×10 foot area causing 10d6 damage, those caught can save vs. stone for half.
 The spikes are coated in poison and all those in the area must also save vs. death.